Tramdepot Bern

 Drive technology:

-The gates' upper guides were constructed using high-quality steel linear guide products.
-Only with the matching 3D roller systems was it possible to accommodate the radial and axial loads in the smallest possible space.
+The upper gate guides were implemented using linear guides made of high-quality steel.
+Only with the matching 3D roller mechanisms was it possible to absorb the radial and axial loads in such a small space.

-When the gates are open, the upper half of the gate leaf protrudes above the roof surface (see photo above), which is why other weather influences had to be taken into account in addition to wind loads in the static calculation.
+When the gates are open, the upper half of the gate leaf protrudes beyond the roof surface, which can lead to increased wind loads on the gate.